Tournament Informed Adversarial Quality Diversity: Related Work

 \subsection{Quality Diversity for Adversarial Problems}

-QD algorithms are increasingly applied to adversarial problems, for which illuminating the set of high-performing solutions is important.
-It has been applied in video games to illuminate possible decks in a card game~\citep{fontaine2019mapping} or policies for playing those decks~\citep{fontaine2020covariance}, which helps estimate the game's balance.
+QD algorithms are increasingly applied to adversarial problems, for which it is important to illuminate the set of high-performing solutions.
+It has been applied in video games to illuminate possible decks in a card game~\citep{fontaine2019mapping} or policies for playing those decks~\citep{fontaine2020covariance}.
 It can also be used to assess procedural content generation; for example, \citep{steckel2021illuminating} use MAP-Elites to examine the levels generated by different GANs in the Lone Runner game.
 MADRID~\citep{samvelyan2024multi} applies MAP-Elites to find adversarial scenarios and evaluate the generalization capacities of a reinforcement learning (RL) agent in the Google Research Football environment.

 In recent years, QD has been highlighted for its efficiency in red teaming with numerous algorithms, such as Rainbow Teaming~\citep{Samvelyan2024RainbowTOA}, Quality-Diversity Red-Teaming~\citep{wang2025quality}, and RAINBOWPLUS~\citep{dang2025rainbowplus}. \citep{nguyen2025diversifying} also uses MAP-Elites to illuminate the space of possible adversarial attacks on a text-to-image generative model.